yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 service:
     **Required.** This specifies the type of data that is part of the Virtual Channel.
+One of ``PACKET``, ``IDLE`` or ``VCA``

+    PACKET:
+       This is used if the data contains packets - it requires the presence of the first header pointer to indicate where in the frame the packet starts.
+Both CCSDS space packets and CCSDS encapsulation packets are supported (even multiplexed on the same virtual channel).
+The type of packet is detected based on the first 3 bits of data: 000=CCSDS space packet, 111=encapsulation packets.
+       Idle CCSDS space packets (having APID = 0x7FF) and idle encapsulation packets (having first byte = 0x1C) are discarded.
+    IDLE:
-The only supported option for TM frames is ``PACKET``.
-AOS and USLP also support ``IDLE`` to indicate that the Virtual Channel contains only idle frames .
+       Supported for AOS and USLP to indicate that the Virtual Channel contains only idle frames .
 Normally, the AOS and USLP use the Virtual Channel 63 to transmit idle frames and you do not need to define this virtual channel (in conclusion ``IDLE`` is not very useful).
 The TM frames have a different mechanism to signal idle frames (first header pointer is 0x7FE).
-    For the PACKET service type, both CCSDS space packets and CCSDS encapsulation packets are supported (even multiplexed on the same virtual channel).
-The type of packet is detected based on the first 3 bits of data: 000=CCSDS space packet, 111=encapsulation packets.
-    Idle CCSDS space packets (having APID = 0x7FF) and idle encapsulation packets (having first byte = 0x1C) are discarded.
-    If you need support for other types of services (e.g. bitstream), please contact Space Applications Services.
+    VCA:
+       VCA stands for Virtual Channel Access - it is  a mechanism for the user to plug a custom handler for the virtual channel data.
+The ``vcaHandlerClassName`` property has to be defined if this option is specified (see  below).

 maxPacketLength:
     **Required if service=PACKET.**  Specifies the maximum size of a packet (header included).
 Valid for both CCSDS Space Packets and CCSDS encapsulation packets.
 If the header of a packet indicates a packet size larger than this value, a warning event is raised and the packet is droped including all the data until a new frame containing a packet start.

 packetPreprocessorClassName and packetPreprocessorArgs
     **Required if service=PACKET.** Specfies the packet pre-processor and its configuration that will be used for the packets extracted from this Virtual Channel.
 See :doc:`packet-preprocessor` for details.

+vcaHandlerClassName:
+    **Required if the service = VCA** Specifies the name of the class which handles data for this virtual channel.
+The class has to implement :javadoc:`~org.yamcs.tctm.ccsds.VcDownlinkHandler` interface.
+Optionally it can implement :javadoc:`~org.yamcs.tctm.Link` interface to appear as a data link (e.g. in yamcs-web).
+An example implementation of such class can be found in the ccsds-frames example project.

 Telecommand Frame Processing
 ----------------------------